Rio Grande Southern Railroad: Difficulties

-Tin-Feathered Saviors of The Southern
+Galloping Goose railcars

-The RGS had the displeasure of experiencing yet another economic downfall, the Great Depression.
-This was a massive hit on the RGS and affected it to the point where they couldn't afford to operate one single steam locomotive (Paying for Fuel, Paying the Engineer and Fireman to operate the locomotive, etc.).
-However, they still had the responsibility to ship US Mail.
-That could have been the end of the line for the RGS, but Chief Mechanic Jack Odenbaugh thought otherwise.
-In 1931 he devised a way to construct seven homemade "railcars" that would be cheap to build and operate, capable of transporting US mail and a few passengers.
+The Great Depression of 1929 heavily affected the RGS, to the point where the railroad could not afford to operate one single steam locomotive (Paying for Fuel, Paying the Engineer and Fireman to operate the locomotive, etc.).
+However, they still had the responsibility to ship US Mail, and in 1931, Chief Mechanic Jack Odenbaugh devised a way to construct seven homemade "railcars" that would be cheap to build and operate, capable of transporting US mail and a few passengers.
 The official names given from the RGS were "Motors", but these railcars would later be unofficially named "Galloping Geese" by Railfans because of how they looked, operated, and sounded.- Waddling down the poorly maintained, unlevel RGS tracks with a silver-painted body and hood covers that looked like goose wings when opened up to prevent the motor from over-heating, and the horn sounding somewhat like a honking goose.
 These railcars are arguably one of the most iconic aspects of the RGS and are known by most narrow-gauge railfans.
-The first Goose (RGS Motor #1) was built from a recycled Buick body, frame, and engine, and #2 and would be as well, but with a larger and enclosed freight compartment, a requirement to haul US mail.
+The first Goose (RGS Motor #1) was built from a recycled Buick body, frame, and engine, and #2 would be as well, but with a larger and enclosed freight compartment, a requirement to haul US mail.
 Motors #3 through #5 and #7 were built from Pierce Arrow bodies, but with freight compartments the size of a boxcar.
 Motor #6 was made from a Buick as well, but it was designated for Maintenance of Way service, and only had a flatbed attached behind the cab.
-Later on, Motors #3 through #5 would receive replacement Wayne Buss bodies.
+Later on, Motors #3 through #5 would receive replacement Wayne bus bodies.
 These motor cars indeed were successful and handled daily services until 1940 when the RGS could afford to run regular freight trains.
 Even after that, the Geese completely replaced revenue-generating passenger trains until abandonment; almost all passenger coaches the RGS owned at the time had been put into MOW service since.